 - complete 6 months of online and distance training with your cohort

-- participate in bi weekly support
+- participate in bi weekly support to receive mentoring

 interns will have little to no out of pocket expenses, and accommodations will be made within MSV’s capacity to support interns who’s technological needs do not currently match with Mercury’s online interface.

 Our first cohort will be held this summer.

 “The most challenging thing about the internship was learning that I was contributing to the violence by doing nothing to change it,” said Bernard, who heard about the internship after Men Stopping Violence (MSV) brought its Because We Have Daughters® program to his church.